Container Roles

 container_filename

-The default container filename name to use.
+- The default container filename name to use.
 Serves as the base for build-container-image.container_images.container_filename.
-This allows a global overriding of the container filename name, for example when building all images from different folders with similarily named containerfiles.
+This allows a global overriding of the container filename name, for example when building all images from different folders with similarily named containerfiles. - If omitted, the default depends on the container command used.
+Typically, this is - Dockerfilefor- dockerand- Containerfile(with a fallback on- Dockerfile) for- podman.

 -